RileyManda/ruby-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for this project
+We would like to express my sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
+Your unwavering support, feedback, and collaborative efforts have played an immense role in making this journey a resounding success.
+I am truly grateful for your contributions and for being an integral part of my achievements.
+Thank you for your continued support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>